+So, what is an MBA?
 An MBA is a type of masters degree that is designed for business students.
 MBA stands for "masters of business administration."
 Like other masters degrees, MBA programs only admit students who have already completed a bachelor degree.

 MBA students often have an undergraduate (bachelor) degree in business, but it's not uncommon for MBA students to hold a non-business bachelor degree either.
 In fact, some MBA programs try to enroll a diverse group of students.
 They will often accept students who majored in things like chemistry, psychology, philosophy, or even religion.

 Some MBA admissions requirements are very stringent; other programs are more relaxed.
 If you want to attend one of the country's top business schools, you'll need to take the GMAT (Graduate Management Admission Test), and achieve an above-average score.

 Still, plenty of great MBA programs do not require applicants to take the GMAT or GRE.
 Instead, these programs might screen prospective students based on their undergraduate GPA (grade point average).
 Or, they might just require work experience.
 Either way, it's important to remember that most degrees are as valuable as the work you put into them.

 What Kind of Courses Are Involved in an MBA?